boeni-industries/aico/docs/concepts/agency/agency-integration.md

 - Use emotional state to modulate **initiative timing** (e.g., avoid starting heavy topics during user distress unless explicitly requested).
 - Ensure long‑term goals respect the character’s **values and narrative arc** and feed the right signals into Values & Ethics and Curiosity gating.

+### 3.3.1 Self-Reflection, Values & Ethics, and Policy Adaptation

+At integration level, **Self-Reflection** and **Values & Ethics** form a closed loop:

+- Self-Reflection periodically analyses behaviour, outcomes, and metrics (see `agency-component-self-reflection.md`).
+- It records lessons as `MemoryItem(type="reflection")` in AMS/World Model, including `lesson_type`, `target_kind`, `target_id`, and a structured `proposed_change` diff.
+- For policy-related lessons (`lesson_type = "policy_suggestion"`, `target_kind = "policy_rule"`), Values & Ethics consumes these memories in two modes:
+  - `observe_only` (default): suggestions are **read-only** input for a human or dedicated policy-authoring flow.
+  - `allow_amend` (opt-in): small, local amendments may be applied **via Values & Ethics APIs only**, which:
+    - update the existing `policy_rules` / ValueProfile tables,
+    - emit audit logs tied back to the originating reflection MemoryItem.

+This keeps Values & Ethics as the single execution surface and store for policy, while allowing agency to gradually adapt within clear, audit-backed boundaries.

 ### 3.4 Over Scheduler and Background Tasks

 The scheduler and AMS tasks already run: